brandingbrand/flagship/README.md

 </h1>

 <p align="center">
-  Flagship Kernel is a configuration as code (CaC) toolkit which focuses on naitve code generation for React Native leveraging simplicity, extensibility and typesafety.
+  Flagship Code is a configuration as code (CaC) toolkit which focuses on naitve code generation for React Native leveraging simplicity, extensibility and typesafety.
 </p>

-# Flagship Kernel
+# Flagship Code

-## About Flagship Kernel
+## About Flagship Code

 <img alt="Flagship accelerates development"
   src="https://user-images.githubusercontent.com/556070/38955661-4ff210c6-4323-11e8-960e-b568bc4b2bec.png"
   align="right">

-Flagship Kernel aims to solve two problems: typesafe build + runtime configurations and native code generation.
+Flagship Code aims to solve two problems: typesafe build + runtime configurations and native code generation.
 To manage these two challenges a typesafe idempotnent CaC toolkit was created.
 This toolkit can be broken down into three models: core, cli and plugins.

 ### How It Works